nih-cfde/use-case-library-build/templates/index.md

 [make a copy of this template document](use-case-template.md), modify it, and then
 [create a new issue on GitHub under dcppc/use-case-library/](https://github.com/dcppc/use-case-library/issues).
-Alternatively, you can submit it to dcppc.inbox@gmail.com, or follow the detailed instructions in the [Use Case Submission Form](use-case-template.md)
+Alternatively, you can submit it to dcppc.inbox@gmail.com, or follow the detailed instructions in the [Contributing Guidelines](CONTRIBUTING.md)

 ## Use Case Summaries